syncfusion/blazor-docs/src/navigations/treeview/drag-and-drop.md

 # Drag and Drop

-The TreeView component allows you to drag and drop any node by setting `AllowDragAndDrop` &nbsp;to **true**.
+The Blazor TreeView component allows you to drag and drop any node by setting `AllowDragAndDrop` &nbsp;to **true**.
 Nodes can be dragged and dropped at all levels of the same TreeView.

 The dragged nodes can be dropped at any level by indicator lines with **line**, **plus/minus**, and **restrict** icons.
 It represents the exact position where the node is to be dropped as sibling or child.